cashubtc/nuts/nut-xx.md

 | `cafe\u0301` | `CAFÉ`         | `642348965`  |
 | `eurc`       | `EURC`         | `1321886550` |

-NOTE: Mints **MUST** make sure that the unit_reference integer has not been repeated before.
+NOTE: Mints **MUST** make sure that the unit_reference integer has not been repeated before for a different normalized unit string.

 ## Generating keys for the signer.